sunpy/ndcube/docs/coordinates.rst

   >>> list(my_cube.global_coords.items())  # Returns a list of (name, value) pairs [('distance', <Quantity 1. m>)]

-One of the most common use cases for `~ndcube.GlobalCoords` is associated with slicing (:ref:`cube_slicing`).
+A common use case for `~ndcube.GlobalCoords` is associated with slicing (:ref:`cube_slicing`).
-In addition to tracking and updating the `~ndcube.NDCube.wcs` and `~ndcube.NDCube.extra_coords` objects, `~ndcube.NDCube`'s slicing infrastucture also identifies when coordinates no longer correspond to array axes due to slicing.
+In addition to tracking and updating the `~ndcube.NDCube.wcs` and `~ndcube.NDCube.extra_coords` objects, `~ndcube.NDCube`'s slicing infrastucture also identifies when the array axes to which a coordinate corresponds are dropped.
-The values of such dropped coordinates are stored in the `astropy.wcs.WCS` instance from where `~ndcube.GlobalCoords` can access and return them.
+The values of dropped coordiantes at the position where the `~ndcube.NDCube` was sliced are stored in the `astropy.wcs.WCS` instance from where `~ndcube.GlobalCoords` can access and return them.

 .. code-block:: python